LeoRoma/CV/README.md

 As my name is difficult to pronounce everybody calls me Leo.
 Before I trained to be a software developer, I was an award-winning Sushi Chef ([See link](http://dialogueagency.com/xia-jia-tian-from-kouzu-crowned-the-uks-top-sushi-chef/)) with a strong international background developed through education and work experience in Italy, China, and UK.

 Working in a kitchen, I have always enjoyed meeting people from different countries and have the opportunity to have a cultural and language exchange.
-However, even if I was very passionate about cooking, after working at different restaurants in London, I realised that the tasks were repetitive.
-My daily routine started to become monotonous, so I decided to join [Makers Academy](https://makers.tech/) and challenge myself to become a software developer, with the curiosity to learn how applications and websites are built.
+However, even if I was very passionate about cooking, I wanted to look for something that was more challenging, as I did a little bit of coding when I was in High School, I decided to start a new adventure and challenge myself with coding.

+Before to join [Makers Academy](https://makers.tech/), with their recommendation I started to learn how to code with CodeWars, and slowly with the passing of time I became more curious about coding and wanted to learn how applications and websites are built

 ## Skills

 #### Organisational

-Working in different restaurants during my career as a chef, I learned how to be organised and using my time efficiently.
-Being a chef comes with high pressure, and so it is very important to calculate the time for each food preparation and be ready for the service.

-I have taken these skills into my coding.
-I will plan my day so I can set out which goals I want to achieve by the end of the day.
+#### Organisational

+Working in different restaurants as a chef, I was consistently working under high-pressure.
+Consequently, I needed to ensure I delegated adequate time to preparation of different food items, whilst ensuring prepared food was ready for service.
+Translating this into my code, I follow an AGILE methodology which allows me to be aware of which roles and responsibilities have been delegated within my team to allow more seamless product development.

 #### Communication